apache/zeppelin/docs/setup/security/http_security_headers.md

 ## Setting up X-Frame-Options Header

-The X-Frame-Options HTTP response header can indicate browser to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites in a \<frame>,\<iframe> or \<object>.
+The X-Frame-Options HTTP response header can indicate browser to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites in a `<frame>`,`<iframe>` or `<object>`.

-The following properties needs to be updated in the zeppelin-site.xml in order to set X-Frame-Options header.
+The following property needs to be updated in the zeppelin-site.xml in order to set X-Frame-Options header.

 ```
 <property>